fmegahed/isa401/README.md

 ## Schedule

 *The raw .Rmds for all presentations can be found under the folder titled lectures.
-The schedule below has links to the associated GitHub Pages where the generated HTML slides are hosted.* The schedule below is for the Fall 2023 semester.
+The schedule below has links to the associated GitHub Pages where the generated HTML slides are hosted.* The schedule below is for the Spring 2024 semester.

 | Week          | Date        | Topic                                  | Slides (Hosted Page) | Slides (PDF) | Slides (PPTX)
 | :---:        |    :----:   |          :---                           | :---                 | :---         | :--  |